 Songbirds of Point Pelee

 What's included? ...
-Five full days of in-the-field photographic instruction and introductory slideshow and information session on the evening before the workshop (May 8, 2013).
+Five full days of in-the-field photographic instruction from Canon Explorer of Light, Christopher Dodds.
 Hotel, transportation, meals, drinks, park access fees, etc. are not included.
-I do have a block of rooms reserved (at a favorable rate) at the Leamington Howard Johnston (formerly the Ramada Hotel).
+I do have a block of hotel rooms reserved at a favourable rate.

 Price: CAD$1,695.00 per person (plus sales tax).
 Non-refundable deposit of CAD$1,000.00 due to secure your spot, with the remaining non-refundable balance of CAD$1,000.00 due January 6, 2016.
 Please note that your reservation is not guaranteed until the non-refundable deposit is received.
 We strongly suggest you purchase trip cancellation insurance.